-Brent Bible has practiced no-till farming and the use of cover crops for several years on some of his nearly 3,000 acre farm.
-But it has been a scattershot approach without measurable results.
+Brent Bible has practiced no-till farming and used cover crops for several years on some of his nearly 3,000-acre farm using a scattered approach without measurable results.
 By joining the Soil Health Partnership, he takes a more disciplined approach, looking for a better understanding of soil health, improvement in his operation’s efficiencies and enhancement of his bottom line.

-Bible takes a strategic approach to farming to improve efficiency and the business’s bottom line.
-Five years ago, he began using cover crops on several fields.
+Five years ago, Brent began using cover crops on several fields.
 He also implemented precision farming—grid soil sampling and applying fertilizer using GPS.

 “We are more precise about fertilizer placement, timing and quantity,” he said.
 “We don’t want to waste money or harm our soil by applying too much fertilizer.”

 Brent hopes that with the focus and discipline of the SHP, he will be able to compare and contrast his soil and crop performance and really learn something that makes a difference.

 “Being in the partnership will allow me to look at trends over time that improve my soil’s health,” he noted.
 “It’s a more disciplined approach that forces me to focus on cover crops and no-till over a five-year period.”

 Even early in the program, Brent began to see a difference with the cover crop implementation and how his soil looks and behaves.

 “We are doing something unique and exciting with the Soil Health Partnership that will keep these fields sustainable and pumping out great yields long beyond my lifetime,” he said.